 People with EDS generally have a normal life span.
 Intelligence is normal.

 Those with the rare vascular type of EDS are at greater risk of rupture of a major organ or blood vessel.
 These people have a high risk of sudden death.

 Possible complications of Ehlers-Danlos syndrome include:

-Call for an appointment with your health care provider if you have a family history of Ehlers-Danlos syndrome and you are concerned about your risk or are planning to start a family.
+Call for an appointment with your provider if you have a family history of Ehlers-Danlos syndrome and you are concerned about your risk or are planning to start a family.

-Call for an appointment with your health care provider if you or your child has symptoms of EDS.
+Call for an appointment with your provider if you or your child has symptoms of EDS.